jrief/django-formset/docs/source/intro.rst

 Introduction
 ============

-**django-formset** attempts to solve a problem, which occurs in almost every project using the Django framework, specifically the way forms are handled.
+**django-formset** attempts to solve a problem, which occurs in almost every Django project which implements forms to collect data from the user.

-Consider that we need a HTML form to collect.
-When using Django, this typically consists of creating a form instance, a view instance, and a template rendering that form.
-The user then can enters data into the fields of that form, which during submission are sent to the server for validation.
+In Django, this typically consists of creating a form instance, a view instance, and a template rendering that form.
+The user then can enter data into the fields of that form, which during submission are sent to the server for validation.
 If one or more of those fields fail to validate, the form is re-rendered, annotating the fields containing invalid data with a meaningful error message.
 The latter requires to fully reload the whole page.
 From a usability point of view, this approach is far from being contemporary.

 An often used apporach to improve the user experience is to combine a popular JavaScript framework with `Django REST framework`_.
 Those JavaScript frameworks however impose their own way of getting